 Under the MPSERS Act, all retirees participating in the MPSERS Pension Plan have the option of continuing health, dental and vision coverage.
 Retirees having these coverages contribute an amount equivalent to the monthly cost for Part B Medicare and 10% of the monthly premium amount for the health, dental and vision coverages.
-The School District's required contributions for post-employment health care benefits to the MPSERS Plan discussed above for the year ended June 30, 2015 were \$40,598.
+Required contributions for post-employment health care benefits are included as part of the School District's total contribution to the MPSERS Plan discussed above.